CrowdStrike/falcon-windows-host-recovery/README.md

   - If the volume has BitLocker Encryption, the Recovery Key is not required
   - Useful for systems having difficulty entering Safe Mode

+### Release Version 1.1
+- New build script command-line arguments to specify which driver sets to include
+- New Microsoft Surface drivers
+- CSSafeBoot ISO script automatically removes impacted Falcon Channel Files

 ## Create Bootable Images

-The following procedure will produce two bootable ISO images using the latest Microsoft ADK and Windows PE add-ons and drivers, along with common storage and input drivers for enterprise storage controllers including VirtIO, Intel RAID, VMware accelerated virtual storage, etc. These ISO images will also include the Falcon Windows Sensor host recovery scripts.
+This procedure will produce two bootable ISO images using the latest Microsoft ADK and Windows PE add-ons and drivers, Falcon Windows Sensor host recovery scripts, along with common storage controller and input drivers including VirtIO/OpenStack/ProxMox, Intel RAID, HP, Dell, VMware, Surface Tablets, etc. Generating the bootable ISOs may take upwards of 30 minutes to complete based on network and disk performance.

 NOTE: If you prefer to generate a bootable ISO image manually, please refer to [manual_steps.pdf](https://github.com/CrowdStrike/falcon-windows-host-recovery/blob/main/manual_steps.pdf)

 ### Requirements